The Code of Conduct, Terms and Conditions and Rules for the BowlsChat Scramble are shown below.

 2. Entry into a tournament is only granted to the person whose name appears on the entry form under ‘Player’s Name’ and is not transferable to another person.

-3. A player’s entry is only confirmed when a completed entry form accompanied by full payment (cleared funds) has been received by BowlsChat.
+3. A player’s entry is only valid when a completed entry form and full payment has been received by BowlsChat.

-4. A player may cancel their entry at any time prior to the draw being made by sending an email to [email protected] and BowlsChat will refund the entry fee paid (less £1.50 to cover PayPal/Admin charges).
+4. A player may cancel their entry at any time prior to the draw being made by contacting BowlsChat.

-5. Any player wishing to cancel their entry after the draw has been made will not be eligible for a refund of their entry fee (less £1.50) unless a person on the waiting list has taken their place and paid the full entry fee.
+5. Any player wishing to cancel their entry after the draw has been made and payment received will not be eligible for a refund of their entry fee unless a person on the waiting list has taken their place and paid the full entry fee.

 6. All entrants who will be under the age of 18 years old at the start of the tournament must confirm their date of birth in the comments box on their entry form.
 Under 18s must be accompanied by a responsible adult at all times during the tournament.